Places to go, things to see

 11'o'1 known locally as Tommy

-Beamish Open Air Museum is a thirty minute drive away and depicts life in the north-east during the 1820's and 1900's.
-Whilst not being the cheapest place to visit it is probably worth the money and there is plenty to see and gives a real feel of the north-east which has almost totally disappeared.
-Tickets last for a year so you could get your money's worth!
+Beamish Open Air Museum is a thirty minute drive away and depicts life in north-east England in the 1820s, 1900s and 1940s.
+There is plenty to see at Beamish and tickets last for a year so you could more than get your money's worth with a couple of visits during your stay!
 Buy your lunch of fish and chips in Beamish from the coal fired Edwardian Fish and Chip shop and eat them the old-fashioned way - out of newspaper.
 It must be said the newspaper is far more sanitized than I remember from my childhood.

 AND THERE IS ALWAYS NEWCASTLE